ThanhL/Arduino-Orientation-Estimation-Explicit-Complimentary-Filter/README.md

 `Accelerometer Calibration`: The accelerometer did not need to be calibrated for this project as the sensor itself gave quite 'clean' values already.
 However, we could potentially improve the orientation estimation by looking into calibrating the accelerometer as well.

-`Gyroscope Calibration`: Gyroscopes needed to be calibrated since they have some zero-offset (this is due to how it was manufactured) that could affect the results of the orientation estimation in UKF.
+`Gyroscope Calibration`: Gyroscopes needed to be calibrated since they have some zero-offset (this is due to how it was manufactured) that could affect the results of the orientation estimation in ECF.
 Luckily, Adafruit provides a python jupyter notebook that calculates these gyroscope offsets provided by this link: https://learn.adafruit.com/adafruit-sensorlab-gyroscope-calibration/gyro-calibration-with-jupyter.
 After running the gyroscope calibration procedure, the offsets were then placed into global variables of the main Arduino script (attitude_estimation.ino) in the variables;

 ```C++
 const float gyro_offset_x = 0.06285;